 They explore the facility and discover a cache of weapons and a garage that contains a “War Wagon” (actually its Cadillac-Gage V-150 Commando light armored vehicle) which should certainly give them an advantage when it comes to rescuing poor Vera.
 How these two manages to get such vehicle running (the gas would have evaporated and the batteries would be long dead) let alone know how to drive it and use its armaments is the true mystery here.

-Meanwhile Mikal has joined up with another paramilitary group led by eyepatch wearing Lord Jak (Anthony East) but is running into the same problem, having one of The Sisterhood as prisoners causes much unrest among the soldiers.
+Meanwhile, Mikal has joined up with another paramilitary group led by eyepatch-wearing Lord Jak (Anthony East) but is running into the same problem, having one of The Sisterhood as prisoners cause much unrest among the soldiers.
 Mikal tells Jak not to relax, that he and his men are moving out and that they are taking her to the Hall of the Sisterhood, “We are going to confront those witches face to face.”
 Jak points out one small problem that being Mikal has only three men.

 So Mikal feels remorse after killing a child, defends his enemy from rape, and has a complicated if completely skewed backstory.
 This makes the character of Mikal one of the most nuanced characters I’ve seen in the genre, and Chuck Wagner gives a really nice performance.